cm4047/p8105_final_project/Proposal/final-project-proposal.md

 ## **Project Title**

-A closer look at college enrollment rate in the United States
+Exploring the college enrollment rate in the United States

 ## **Motivation**